yaserharba/ALIK/README.md

 # ALIK
 ALIK (or Auto Labeling Images with Kinect) is a vision algorithm that can help us to do the labeling images step - one of the object detection AI training steps - automatically.

-We use Kinect V2 to take the imgaes, then we use [yolov7](https://github.com/WongKinYiu/yolov7) to test and train the data.
+We use Kinect V2 to take the images, then we use [Yolov7](https://github.com/WongKinYiu/yolov7) to test and train the data.

 ## Installation and Prerequisites: